jameshanlon/jameshanlon.github.io/content/python-processor.md

 the host processor and other accelerators (typically GPUs in data-centre-type deployments) since Python will be responsible for coordinating offload of computations.
-Access to external memory can either be to DRAM via the host or on DRAM intergrated with the device.
-The latter has the benefit of bieng lower latency and higher bandwidth.
+Access to external memory can either be to DRAM via the host or on DRAM integrated with the device.
+The latter has the benefit of being lower latency and higher bandwidth.

 {{ macros.image('python-processor/accelerator.png', size='1000x1000') }}